lextoumbourou/notes/notes/permanent/transformer.md

 status: draft
 ---

-A Transformer is a sequence-to-sequence [Model Architecture](Model Architecture).
+A Transformer is a sequence-to-sequence [Model Architecture](Model Architecture) described in the paper [[Attention Is All You Need]].

 It takes an input sequence, performs an [Embeddings](Embeddings) operation to convert to a [Vector](vector.md) of length 512